Private Dependencies GitHub

 GitHub allows you to set up SSH keys for a repository.
 These deploy keys have some great advantages:

-• The same key can be used for dependencies not stored on GitHub.
+- The same key can be used for dependencies that are not stored on GitHub.

-However, using deploy keys is complicated by the fact that GitHub does not allow you to reuse keys.
-So a single private key cannot access multiple GitHub repositories.
+However, using deploy keys is complicated because GitHub does not allow you to reuse keys.
+So, a single private key cannot access multiple GitHub repositories.

 You could include a different private key for every dependency in the repository, possibly encrypting them.
 Maintaining complex dependency graphs this way can be complex and hard to maintain.
 For that reason, we recommend using a user key instead.